Putting it together: LA artist Kiptoe begins work on 'bold' skate park mural

 “Yours was spot-on,” PACE chair Christy Northcutt told him Tuesday, as they both sat on the bleachers enjoying their lunch.

-Dean’s design will feature skaters, BMX cyclists, roller skaters and scooter riders, with a sign reading “Enid, OK” in the top-right corner of the northern wall.
+Dean’s design will feature skateboarders, BMX cyclists, roller skaters and scooter riders, with a sign reading “Enid, OK” in the top-right corner of the northern wall.

 Dean said he wanted to pull from his early memories of growing up skateboarding and watching professionals such as Tony Hawk and Travis Pastrana on the X Games on ESPN.